project-poodle/poodle/design.md

 - __one__ byte extended key can be appended to the Tablet key
   - a bit map of 32 bytes (256 bits) is stored with base Tablet key to indicate which child key is used
-  - each extended key can have up to 256 attribute groups similar to the base key
+  - each extended key can have up to 256 buckets similar to the base key
   - each extended key adds metadata for another 16K files
   - one byte key extension supports up to 4M files directly under one